yoyongxuan/tp/docs/UserGuide.md

 * `add A1234567B n/Betsy Crowe t/friend e/betsycrowe@u.nus.edu p/89891206 t/needshelp h/@BetsyC`
 ![result for `add A1234567B n/Betsy Crowe t/friend e/betsycrowe@u.nus.edu p/89891206 t/needshelp h/@BetsyC`](images/addBetsyCrowe.png)

+Important Information:
+* Duplicate students cannot be added to the address book.
+* A student is considered a duplicate student if either the student ID or the student email are the same, where equality on these terms is defined as the literal string equality.
+* In other words, a student is considered a distinct student only if both the student ID and the student email do not match any other existing student in the address book.

 ### Listing all persons : `list`

 Shows a list of all persons in the address book.